tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/购买指南/专有预扣资源池计费说明_intl_en.md

 </tr>
 <tr>
 <td>Jan.
 1</td>
-<td>Create a reservation containing threeinstances and valid for one month</td>
+<td>Create a reservation containing three instances and valid for one month</td>
 <td>After the reservation is successfully created, the three instances will incur an idle fee.</td>
 <td>The idle fee will charged by second and settled by hour</td>
 </tr>